José Antonio Castro

 José Antonio Castro González (born 11 August 1980) is a Mexican former professional footballer and current manager of the Mexico national under-15 team.
 He gained notoriety for his performances with Club América and at the 2006 FIFA World Cup for Mexico.
-He is often referred to by his nickname "El Gringo", given to him in his childhood because his parents are both Spanish, and his blue eyes.
+He is often referred to by his nickname "El Gringo".

 Club career

 Known for his speed and solid defensive work rate, Castro was a good marker and counter-attacker who was trained in the Club América youth system.
 He made his debut in the Mexican Championship against Leon in the 2000–2001 season.
 After receiving little playing time in his first two seasons with the senior team, Castro became a vital player for the club in the Verano 2002 season, displaying fine form which helped Club América win the Mexican league championships in 2002 and the Clausura title in 2005.
 The talented wingback was a key player and is one of the two players (the other being Guillermo Ochoa) to have started every game of the 2004–2005 season.

 For the Clausura 2008, El Gringo had the responsibility of being the vice-captain of Las Águilas since Duilio Davino left the club and Germán Villa was given the job of being the team's captain.
 After a poor season with Club América, El Gringo was put on the transfer list.
 On December 5, 2008, Castro was loaned to Tigres UANL for an undisclosed fee.